(Last updated: August 6, 2015; last reviewed: August 6, 2015)

-In studies of women receiving ritonavir-boosted atazanavir-based combination therapy during pregnancy, cord blood atazanavir concentration averaged 13% to 21% of maternal serum levels at delivery.1,4,5 Atazanavir is excreted in the milk of lactating rats.
-In a study of three women, the median ratio of breast milk atazanavir concentration to that in plasma was 13%.6
+In studies of women receiving atazanavir/ritonavir-based combination therapy during pregnancy, cord blood atazanavir concentration averaged 13% to 21% of maternal serum levels at delivery.1,6,7

-Elevation in indirect (unconjugated) bilirubin attributable to atazanavir-related inhibition of hepatic uridine diphosphate glucuronosyltransferase (UGT) enzyme occurs frequently during treatment with atazanavir.
-The effects of elevated maternal indirect bilirubin throughout pregnancy on the fetus are unknown.
-Dangerous or pathologic postnatal elevations in bilirubin have not been reported in infants born to mothers who received atazanavir during pregnancy.1,2,4,5,8,12-14 Although some studies have suggested that neonatal bilirubin elevations requiring phototherapy occur more frequently after prenatal atazanavir exposure, decisions to use phototherapy to treat infants with hyperbilirubinemia frequently are subjective and guidelines for phototherapy of infants vary between countries, making it difficult to compare the severity of hyperbilirubinemia between patients within a study and in different studies.12,13 Elevated neonatal bilirubin in atazanavir-exposed neonates is not associated with UGT-1 genotypes associated with decreased UGT function.14
+Elevation in indirect (unconjugated) bilirubin attributable to atazanavir-related inhibition of hepatic uridine diphosphate glucuronosyltransferase (UGT) enzyme occurs frequently during treatment with atazanavir, including during pregnancy.15 The effects on the fetus of elevated maternal indirect bilirubin throughout pregnancy are unknown.
+Dangerous or pathologic postnatal elevations in bilirubin have not been reported in infants born to mothers who received atazanavir during pregnancy.1,4,6-8,16-18 Although some studies have suggested that neonatal bilirubin elevations requiring phototherapy occur more frequently after prenatal atazanavir exposure, decisions to use phototherapy to treat infants with hyperbilirubinemia frequently are subjective and guidelines for phototherapy of infants vary between countries, making it difficult to compare the severity of hyperbilirubinemia between patients within a study and in different studies.16,17 Elevated neonatal bilirubin in atazanavir-exposed neonates is not associated with UGT-1 genotypes associated with decreased UGT function.18

-In an evaluation of neurodevelopment in 374 HIV-exposed uninfected infants aged 9 to 15 months, the adjusted mean on the Language domain of the Bayley-III test was significantly lower for infants with perinatal exposure to atazanavir compared to other drugs.15 In a study of language assessments among 792 1- and 2-year-old HIV-exposed uninfected children, atazanavir was also associated with increased risk of late language emergence at age 12 months (adjusted odds ratio 1.83, 95% CI, 1.10–3.04) compared with atazanavir-unexposed infants but the association was not significant at 24 months.16
+In an evaluation of neurodevelopment in 374 HIV-exposed uninfected infants aged 9 to 15 months, the adjusted mean on the language domain of the Bayley-III test was significantly lower for infants with perinatal exposure to atazanavir compared to those with exposure to other drugs.19 In a study of language assessments among 792 one- and 2-year-old HIV-exposed uninfected children, atazanavir-exposed children had an increased risk of late language emergence at age 12 months (adjusted odds ratio 1.83, 95% CI, 1.10–3.04) compared with atazanavir-unexposed children but the association was not significant at 24 months.20